ELIGIBILITY AND SELECTION CRITERIA FOR U.S. VRC MEMBERSHIP

 A. Persons with an extensive criminal record and persons convicted of violent crimes, felonies (not otherwise waived) or convicted and registered sex offenders.

-C. Persons who have a demonstrable medical condition which would preclude the applicant from participating in search and rescue duties or training; however, applicants may request a waiver, which will be reviewed on a case-by-case basis.
+D. Persons who have a demonstrable medical condition which would preclude the applicant from participating in scheduled drill or training activities; however, applicants may request a waiver, which will be reviewed on a case-by-case basis by the Commanding General.

-SPECIFIC RANK AND BILLETING WILL BE DETERMINED BASED ON A NUMBER OF FACTORS SUCH AS PRIOR SERVICE, EDUCATION, DEMONSTRATED CAPABILITIES AND PROFESSIONAL EXPERIENCE.
+SPECIFIC RANK AND BILLET WILL BE DETERMINED BASED ON A NUMBER OF FACTORS SUCH AS PRIOR SERVICE, EDUCATION, DEMONSTRATED CAPABILITIES AND PROFESSIONAL EXPERIENCE.